n., singular: legume

 What is the Difference Between Beans and Legumes?

 Legumes and beans are two different but related terms.
 Beans are just one of the many types of legumes, both at the plant and at the seed levels.
 (Ref.4) Similar to a legume that pertains to the plant or the fruit (or seed) of such a plant, a bean could likewise be the plant itself or the seed of such a plant.
 The genus Phaseolus is commonly called the wild bean plant.
 There are about 70 species included in this genus.
 Apart from this genus, though, the seeds of other related plants are also called “beans”, such as soybeans, broad beans, adzuki beans, etc. Even the seeds of the phylogenetically unrelated plant, such as coffee, are referred to as “coffee beans”, primarily because of the morphological resemblance to the true beans.

 In botany, a legume fruit, as the name implies, is a fruit.
-To be precise, it is a type of simple dry fruit.
-It means it arises from a single carpel, its mesocarp is dry at maturity, and it dehisces along the seams on two sides to release the seeds.
+To be precise, it is a type of simple dry fruit, which means it arises from a single carpel, its mesocarp is dry at maturity, and it dehisces along the seams on two sides to release the seeds.
 Examples include peas, beans, kudzu, peanuts, and carob.
 (Ref.5)

 In food science, though, it is often regarded as a vegetable — a vegetable crop, in particular.
 They are being grown agriculturally for their nutritional value.
 They are high in protein and fiber while low in fat.